 };

-// A complete specialization.
+// An explicit specialization.

 template<>